Frequently asked questions

 Why Should I Train For Cybersecurity?

 In the last six years, cybersecurity jobs have seen a 94% increase.
 You have the perfect time to get a career in cybersecurity if you are looking for a career that is always evolving and changing.
 Cybersecurity is a growing industry with a lot of different jobs that offer ample opportunity for career growth.
-Cyberseek claims that there are over 500,000 job openings.
+Cyberseek estimates that there are nearly 500,000 job opportunities.
 There are more than 6,000 job opportunities in the Tampa / St.Petersburg/ Clearwater area, for example.
 Cybersecurity professionals are always in high demand.

 Degree vs Certifications

 You can demonstrate that you have the skill an employer is looking for by getting the right certification.
-There is also a legal requirement (see above).
+You must also meet a legal requirement (see above).
 According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
 Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.

-On February 20, 2021, the average cybersecurity professional salary in America was $112974.
-The average cybersecurity salary is between $65,000 (25th%) to $145,000.
+On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salary is between $65,000 (25th%) to $145,000.
 (75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.

 First, let’s see if you qualify for a WIOA Grant that could pay for this for you (yes, that means it might be free if you qualify!)
-Why don’t you call right now or make an appointment for us to call you
+Call today or make an appointment for us to call you.